Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors

-This is a $5\sigma$ tension which includes estimates of all systematic errors and which the SH0ES team conclude has ``no indication of arising from measurement uncertainties or analysis variations considered to date''.
-It is becoming increasingly apparent with successive measurements that this tension is likely to have a theoretical resolution \cite{Escudero:2022rbq,Haridasu:2022dyp,Dainotti_2021,Dainotti_2022}, which can have many possible sources \cite{hubblehuntersguide,Gomez-Valent:2022bku} but increasingly favours early-time modifications \cite{Cai_2022latetime,Cai_2022matterperturb}.
+This is an $8\%$ difference between both values at a confidence level of $5\sigma$.
+It includes estimates of all systematic errors \cite{Verde:2019ivm} and the SH0ES team concludes that it has ``no indication of arising from measurement uncertainties or analysis variations considered to date''\footnote{Additionally, a closer study of SN-Ia results indicates the presence of a decreasing trend in $H_0$ with increasing redshift within datasets as well as between them \cite{Dainotti_2021,Dainotti_2022}, suggesting that the cause, whether systematic measurement error or theoretical, affects both datasets.
+Since there are likely to be fewer systematic errors that would affect both Planck and the cosmic distance ladder, this slightly increases the likelihood that theory holds the answer.}.
+It is becoming increasingly apparent with successive measurements that this tension is likely to have a theoretical resolution \cite{Dainotti_2021,Dainotti_2022,Mortsell:2018mfj,Escudero:2022rbq,Haridasu:2022dyp}, which can have many possible sources \cite{hubblehuntersguide,Gomez-Valent:2022bku} but increasingly favours early-time modifications \cite{Cai_2022latetime,Cai_2022matterperturb}.